lb-/website/content/index.md

 ## Posts

-I have a few developer focused tutorials on [dev.to](https://dev.to/lb).
+See some of my [posts](/posts), I also have a few technical and other posts developer focused tutorials on [dev.to](https://dev.to/lb).